 1×16 – Never Get Out of the Boat

 Good shootouts.
 Otherwise, pretty predictable and the fact that the Big Bads are becoming like a set of Russian dolls is getting a bit annoying.

 Timeless (US: NBC; UK: E4)

 Timeless appears to have a knack these days for tapping into other shows’ trends but without anyone really noticing.
 This week, it managed to hit two bang-on references.
 Just as Bombshell is in cinemas and only a few months after we had Hedy Lamarr show up (not especially auspiciously) in DC’s Legends of Tomorrow, now we have Timeless‘s far superior version of the Hollywood actress and inventor, with Vikings‘ Alyssa Sutherland even bothering to try out Lamarr’s Austrian accent.
 At the same time, in the same week Black Lightning name-checked Langston Hughes, Timeless got one of its heroes to pretend to be the aforementioned jazz poet.

-Plenty of fun old school Hollywood references, but obviously, the two big things in the episode were (spoiler) the bizarre non-sequitur resurrection of Wyatt’s dead wife at the end, just after Wyatt and Lucy slept together.
+Plenty of fun old school Hollywood references, but obviously, the two big things in the episode were (spoiler) (spoiler alert) the bizarre non-sequitur resurrection of Wyatt’s dead wife at the end, just after Wyatt and Lucy slept together.
 What can they be planning to do there?
 And why was he there in the first place?

 Black Lightning (US: The CW; UK: Netflix)

 1×10 – Sins of the Father: The Book of Redemption